 Mark Saltzman "There's something different about rigorous training in engineering embedded in a liberal arts tradition.
-One of the features of a liberal experience than at other places I've been where, if you're an engineering or science major, you're studying the same kinds of things in the same kind of way that arts education is that you're required other students around you are studying.
+One of the features of a liberal experience than at other places I've been where, if you're an engineering or science major, you're studying the same kinds of things in the same kind of way that other students around you are studying.
 You're also living with other science and engineering majors.
 Here, students are living among future historians, future economists, English majors, and political science majors, all bringing their own brands of thought to questions and ideas."